Master's in Education Degrees at Grand Canyon University

 Many teachers currently working in the classroom seek a master's in education to qualify for endorsements, promotions or pay increases within their school or district.
 Other individuals are currently working in fields outside of education, such as business, and desire to re-career into the education profession.
 These individuals choose a master's in education program in order to become licensed as teachers, since they already have their bachelor's degree in a different field.

 Founded in 1949, GCU has built a strong reputation as a quality teacher's college.
 As a private Christian university, GCU is regionally accredited and recognized as offering some of the best online education programs in the nation by noteworthy sources including Fortune Small business, Online Education Database (OEDb) and more.

-At GCU, our master's in education programs provide teachers with the skills necessary to meet the diverse demand of today's classrooms or to shift into an educational administration role.
-Earning your master's degree in education may be daunting; however GCU has tailored the programs to meet the needs of the adult learner.
+At GCU, our master's in education programs provide teachers with the skills necessary to meet the diverse demands of today's classrooms or to shift into an educational administration role.
+Earning your master's degree in education may seem daunting; however GCU has tailored the programs to meet the needs of the adult learner.
 The online master's in education programs allow students to attend class around their busy schedule so they don't have to take time away from teaching to earn their degree.
-Courses are taught by experts in their respective fields who share knowledge and experience in the areas of reading strategies, teaching methods and curriculum development.
+Courses are taught by experts in their respective fields who share knowledge and experience in the areas of literacy strategies, teaching methods and curriculum development.

 On average, students are able to earn their master's in education degree at GCU in 15-18 months.
 Grand Canyon University offers a variety of master's degrees in education that focus on areas including special education, teaching English to speakers of other languages, early childhood, elementary or secondary education, leadership, and administration.

 Top Reasons School Districts Employ GCU Graduates